List of national founders: Spain

 The Catholic Monarchs, Isabella of Castile and Ferdinand II of Aragon, unified Spain in the 15th century.
 Both came from the noble House of Trastámara.
 Charles V, Holy Roman Emperor was the first to inherit the dynastic union and the first Habsburg monarch.
 His successor, Philip II of Spain, established a capital in Madrid.
 The first Bourbon King of Spain was Philip V of Spain, who is also responsible for the de jure unification of the country.

 Sweden

 While Sweden had existed as a monarchy of sorts long before his time, Birger Jarl, father of and regent for Valdemar, King of Sweden, can be said to have established Sweden as a nation.
 Birger was Jarl in the years 1248–66.

-Gustav I of Sweden, who secured Sweden's independence from Denmark in 1523, is often considered a father of the nation.
+Gustav I of Sweden, who led Sweden out of the Kalmar Union in 1523, is often considered a father of the nation.

 Switzerland

 Both the anonymous Eidgenossen who drew up the Federal Charter of 1291, or the liberal statesmen who helped found the modern Swiss Confederation in 1848 can be considered the founders of Switzerland.
 Among the latter, those who became the first members of the Swiss Federal Council were perhaps the most notable: Ulrich Ochsenbein, Jakob Stämpfli, Jonas Furrer, Josef Munzinger, Henri Druey, Friedrich Frey-Herosé, Wilhelm Matthias Naeff and Stefano Franscini.